-7.76 The applicant has submitted a Phase 1 desk top environmental report and an updated Detailed Quantitative Risk Assessment Report.
+7.71 The applicant has submitted a Phase 1 desk top environmental report and an updated Detailed Quantitative Risk Assessment Report.
 This is particularly important as the proposal introduces new residential development onto the site and reflects our standard precautionary approach to contamination risk.
-The Council's Pollution Control Officer has raised no objection but requested conditions to be imposed requiring a further investigation to be carried out to refine risks and remediation measures.
+The Council's Pollution Control Officer has raised no objection but has requested conditions to be imposed requiring a further investigation to be carried out to refine risks and remediation measures.
 Subject to these conditions, the proposal is considered acceptable.
+Some details pursuant to the condition on the previous application have been submitted by the applicant in order to discharge this condition.